cwebley/ki/README.md

 -----------------random bugs------------
 POP_TOURNAMENT_REASON leaves a 0 at the bottom of rematch after unauthorized game submission and maybe everything.
+Thunder and spinal both logged 2 extra losses for one game somehow. random other losses added to characters as well?

 ---Tournament Creator Page---
-charactersPerUser field in tournament no default bug fix review form data before submission
+charactersPerUser field in tournament no default bug fix review form data before submission add a clear for button

 ---Seed Page---
 Sort seeds by how you seeded them last time against this opponent if possible